-- 3. The Appellant's case arises from FIR No. 0032/2024 registered at Police Station Kotwali Nagar, District Sultanpur, Uttar Pradesh, for alleged offences punishable under Sections 498A and 304B of the Indian Penal Code1, along with Sections 3 and 4 of the Dowry Prohibition Act, 1961.
+3. The Appellant's arises from FIR case No. 0032/2024 registered at Police Station Kotwali Nagar, District Sultanpur, Uttar Pradesh, for alleged offences punishable under Sections 498A and 304B of the Indian Penal Code, along with Sections 3 and 4 of the Dowry Prohibition Act, 1961.
 This FIR was lodged on 23.01.2024 by the Appellant (the brother of the deceased, Ms. Shahida Bano).
 It states that Shahida was married on 07.02.2022 to Accused No.1, Sami Khan (husband of the deceased).
-Shortly after the marriage, the family members of her matrimonial home- namely, Accused No.2 (Mukhtar Ahmad, father-in-law), Accused No.3 (Tara Bano, mother-in-law), Accused No.4 (Saba, sister-in-law), and Accused No.5 (Ayasha, sisterin-law), began demanding additional dowry. - According to the FIR, the in-laws first demanded a "Bullet" motorcycle, which the Appellant ultimately provided in the name of the deceased.
+Shortly after the marriage, the family members of her matrimonial home- namely, Accused No.2 (Mukhtar Ahmad, father-in-law), Accused No.3 (Tara Bano, mother-in-law), Accused No.4 (Saba, sister-in-law), and Accused No.5 (Ayasha, sisterin-law), began demanding additional dowry.

+4. According to the FIR, the in-laws first demanded a "Bullet" motorcycle, which the Appellant ultimately provided in the name of the deceased.
 Thereafter, they allegedly demanded a car, but the Appellant, due to financial constraints, sought additional time.
-It is alleged that because these dowry demands were not completely met, the deceased was subjected to continuous harassment and cruelty by Accused Nos.2, 3, 4, and 5, as well as by her husband (Accused No.1), who resided abroad at the relevant time. - The FIR further recounts that on 22.01.2024, around 6:15 p.m., the father of the Appellant received a phone call from Accused No.2 (Mukhtar Ahmad/father-in-law) asking him to come immediately.
-When the Appellant, his father, mother, and other relatives reached the matrimonial home, they allegedly found the deceased's body with a dupatta around her neck, tied to the ceiling fan, and her knees still resting on the bed.
-On being informed, the local police arrived, took photographs, and recorded the occurrence in the General Diary. - A Post Mortem was conducted on 23.01.2024 by a panel of doctors.
-The report documented multiple ante-mortem injuries, including traumatic contusions on the head and neck, as well as a prominent ligature mark around the neck.
-Crucially, the cause of death was recorded as "Asphyxia due to ante-mortem strangulation," suggesting forced strangulation and ruling out suicide.
+It is alleged that because these dowry demands were not completely met, the deceased was subjected to continuous harassment and cruelty by Accused Nos.2, 3, 4, and 5, as well as by her husband (Accused No.1), who resided abroad at the relevant time.

-1 In short, "IPC"
+&lt;sup>1 In short, "IPC"